Accommodation, Travel, and Conference Expense Policies

 There is no mileage reimbursed for London and Regional Program residents travelling to rotations in London, Ilderton, Mount Brydges, St. Thomas, Strathroy, Thorndale, and the immediate area.

 If a core rotation is 35 kms or more from your core teaching site, mileage may be funded.
 If a core rotation is 35 kms or less from your core teaching site, mileage is not funded.
 To determine if you meet the distance criteria of 35 kms or greater, please use Table 1 to identify addresses used for Academic Home Base/Teaching Site or your registered home address, whichever distance is shorter.
 All distances are calculated using the shortest route identified on Google Maps.
 Clinical location sites must be within an approved DoFM training site within Southwestern Ontario.
-Exceptions are the OB and Palliative Care rotations in Kitchener which will be covered.
+Exceptions are the Obstetrics and Palliative Care rotations in Kitchener which will be covered.
 Mileage to all other communities will be calculated by the DoFM.

 Table 1: Distance Eligibility – Academic Home Base Reference